choonghyunryu/dlookr/README.md

 #> [239] Yes Yes Yes Yes No  Yes Yes No  Yes Yes Yes Yes Yes Yes Yes No  Yes
 #> [256] Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes No  No  Yes Yes Yes Yes
 #> [273] Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes No  No  Yes No  Yes No
-#> [290] Yes No  Yes Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
+#> [290] Yes No  No  Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
-#> [307] Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes No  No  No  Yes Yes Yes
+#> [307] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No  No  No  Yes Yes Yes
-#> [324] Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes No  Yes
+#> [324] Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes
 #> [341] Yes No  No  Yes No  Yes No  No  Yes No  No  No  Yes No  Yes Yes Yes
 #> [358] Yes Yes Yes No  No  Yes Yes Yes No  No  Yes No  Yes Yes Yes No  Yes
 #> [375] Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes